tsface/OAP/oap-cache/oap/docs/User-Guide.md

    spark.sql.oap.orc.binary.cache.enable          true
    ```

-   Change `spark.sql.oap.fiberCache.offheap.memory.size` based on the availability of DRAM capacity to cache data.
+    ***NOTE***: Change `spark.sql.oap.fiberCache.offheap.memory.size` based on the availability of DRAM capacity to cache data, and its size is equal to `spark.executor.memoryOverhead`.

 2. Launch Spark ***ThriftServer***